TwoSpikes/fplus/README.md

 3:18:PRINT
 -2:-2:Push(0)
 ```
-If you will not provide `-o` option, tokens will dump on the screen instead (with debug information).
+If you will not provide `-o` option, tokens will dump on the stdout instead (with debug information).

 #### `-o` option examples:
 ```console